helgajiang/helgajiang.github.io/_portfolio/1-mailchimp-social-sharing.markdown

 <h3>The Solution</h3>

-After multiple iterations, we came to a solution.
+After multiple iterations, we came to a solution which was fully prototyped, user tested, and submitted to engineering.
 Unfortunately, the final design is not yet public, but I would love to chat about it privately. <a href="mailto:jianghelga@gmail.com">Contact me</a> if you'd like to know more!